How To Manage IBS in Children with Success

 That is an interesting point you raise because it has come up quite a few times in my practice as well.
 So by removing wheat from the diet, people don’t realise that they are actually removing both the gluten and the fructans.

 It’s also important to work with a paediatric dietitian so that the right foods are being challenged in the right quantities.
-And then to introduce the foods back into the diet as well.
+And then introduce the foods back into the diet as well.

 Yes, it’s like a trial but more like a tool that clinicians know how to use.